jimstudt/sbi-weather/README.md

   won't do rain, they just get plugged up in my environment.
 - Build host is a Raspberry Pi running Raspbian.
 Plain old tools, nothing fancy.
 - You can plug a console into the USB to configure and interrogate it.

+## Status

+This is in current development.
+A slight delay because my board has become increasingly flakey.
+I suspect a cat rubbing on it while it was upright in my tabletop vise has caused static damage, so I'm soldering up a new board.

+I'll leave off the second RJ45 jack and the DHT11 on this new board.
+The DHT11 is pretty crummy and if I want a backup temperature I can get it from the DS3231.
+The DHT11 humidity is too eratic to even be useful as a backup.

 ## Peripherals